Owls, Devils, Wagons: Adventures in Picture Lotto

 Folks who choose Option A will produce a contemporary version of Picture Lotto.
 Choose three of the given categories (Travel, Pets, People, Toys, Things We Use), with a sixth option also possible: Things We Fear.

 Option B is for those interested in the people prompts: the milkmaid, the pirate, the circus performer, etc. Your group of 12 will consist of two sets: 6 occupations, and 6 People from Other Times and Places.
 Costumes will probably be important, and provide a chance to explore the line-and-shape dialogue we talked about in class.

 NOTE: It goes without saying that representations of Other in prior eras can be–well–complicated.
 For a discussion of same in the work of the husband-and-wife team of the Hollings, have a read of the entry focused on Lucille Webster Hollings, one of the entries in our Women Illustrators project, explained here.
-Some Hollings' images at right.
+Some Hollings' images below.